Are you getting the most out of the Multidisciplinary Team assessment?

 In order to establish whether your relative meets the criteria for NHS Continuing Care Funding (‘CHC’), they’ll need to undergo a multi-disciplinary team assessment, often referred to as the “MDT”.

-If your primary need is for healthcare, the NHS is legally required to fund the full cost of your care, including accommodation.
+If your primary need is for healthcare, the NHS is legally required to fund the full cost of care, including accommodation.

 The first stage of the assessment process is to have an initial Checklist completed.
 You can read all about this in our previous article, “The NHS Continuing Healthcare Funding Checklist Explained.”